-3 It provides a basic understanding of criminological concepts and theories and a solid foundation for future criminology courses.
+It provides a basic understanding of criminological concepts and theories and a solid foundation for future criminology courses.
 Topics include criminal event theory, crime research, biological, psychological, and sociological explanations of crime, social control theory, rational choice theory, opportunities theory, lifestyle exposure theory, the aftermath of crime, family and household crime, the relationship of crime to leisure activities and to employment, public policy, and crime prevention.
 The course will help develop your academic writing skills and familiarize you with contemporary educational tools.

-CRMB201 Theories of Criminology
+CRMB201 Theories of Criminology Prerequisite: CRMB101

 This course will provide an overview of selected theoretical perspectives on crime/deviance, including historical influences.
-The Study Guide will focus on the definition of key concepts the commonalities and differences between and within perspectives.
+The Study Guide will focus on the definition of key concepts (e.g., theory), the basic tenets and critiques of each theory, and the commonalities and differences between and within perspectives.

-(e.g., theory), the basic tenets and critiques of each theory, and